ConfigurationConfiguration

 Using the kestra.tasks configuration, you can set up multiple task-specific features.

-You can set defaults for specific tasks using the kestra.tasks.defaults configuration.
+You can set defaults for specific tasks using the kestra.plugins.defaults configuration.
 These defaults will be applied to all tasks on your cluster if a property is not defined on flows or tasks.

 You can use this to isolate tasks in containers, such as scripting tasks.
 For Bash tasks and other script tasks in the core, we advise you to force io.kestra.plugin.scripts.runner.docker.Docker isolation and to configure global cluster pluginDefaults: